 - A quality daypack/small rucksack for going on long hikes, buying fruit from town etc.

 - Basic personal first aid kit (including this for certain insect bites or illnesses, or this which has a longer shelf-life)

-- Water-resistant walkie-talkie with standard CB frequencies (FRS/GMRS to be compatible with our radios such as this)
+- Water-resistant walkie-talkie with standard CB frequencies (FRS/GMRS to be compatible with our radios such as baofeng uv-9r or this or this)

 - Quality pocketknife (something like this)

-- Optional: personal dishes like spoons, forks, chop sticks, bowls, and glass/plastic tupperwear containers.
+- Personal dishes like spoons, forks, chop sticks, bowls, and glass/plastic tupperwear containers.

 - Wood carving tools to make things from wood such as spoons or forks, etc.